marcus-k/MemNNetSim/docs/usage.md

 To solve the NWN nanowire voltages over time, [`NWN.evolve()`](reference/mnns/nanowire_network.md#mnns.nanowire_network.NanowireNetwork.evolve) is performed to the network.
 Various parameters must be set first before evolving the network.
-An example configuration is demonstrated below.
+A walkthrough of an example parameters follows.

 Define the voltage and window functions.
 ```python